Guernsey Population: 65,605

 Industries: tourism, banking

-Industrial production growth rate: NA%
+Industrial production growth rate: n/a

 Fiscal year: calendar year